 Why are tool boxes or bags so dark inside?
 My hammer disappears into the black hole, so…. to help I used some rubber shelf liner to not only keep the tools in place but gives a lighter background to find things.
 In the tray, I cut out a square for the handle.
 I used a spray mount glue to hold the shelf liner in place and form into the tray.
 A light coating will hold it, but I’ll be able to remove it next year, when I’m organizing my tools again.

 Just being realistic. 🙂

-- Tool boxes should be light in weight so you can pick it up.
+- Toolboxes should be light in weight so you can pick them up.

 - They should be light inside so you can see the hammer.

-- I can’t use those tool boxes with the compartments on top for nails and screws.
-I forget to completely close the compartment and end up with a floor full of nail and screws.
+- I can’t use those toolboxes with the compartments on top for nails and screws.
+I forget to completely close the compartment and end up with a floor full of nails and screws.